Calcutta HC directs West Bengal poll body to deploy central forces ahead of panchayat polls

 “Till Tuesday, in at least in 50 blocks no Opposition candidate could file nomination,” BJP leader Samik Bhattacharya claimed, reported The Indian Express.
 “Then too the commission failed to assure Opposition leaders that it will give us all possible protection.
 We have no confidence in the SEC [State Election Commission].”

-However, the ruling party in the state has denied the allegations.
+However, the Trinamool Congress has denied the allegations.
 “We want peaceful elections, but the opposition parties are deliberately flaring up violence in the state,” Senior state minister Aroop Biswas said, reported PTI.
 “Regarding the deployment of the central forces, it is for the SEC to comment.”

 The poll panel had issued orders banning large gatherings near premises of nomination centres on Monday.